dbeaver/cloudbeaver-deploy/README.md

 Starting from v25.1, CloudBeaver supports two types of proxy servers: Nginx and HAProxy.
 You can choose your preferred proxy type by setting the following variable in the .env file:

-`PROXY_TYPE=haproxy` # Available options: nginx, haproxy
+`PROXY_TYPE=nginx` # Available options: nginx, haproxy

-The default value is `haproxy`.
+The default value is `nginx`.
 Switching between proxy types is seamless: configuration files and SSL certificates are retained due to shared Docker volumes.
 However, note that the container name has changed from `nginx` to `web-proxy`.

 #### Proxy listen ports